Agricultural Soils Capability Assessment

 - A county has requested review of the work of a specific soils professional;

-- Any subject parcel soils are shown to be more than one capability classification lower than that of the NRCS Internet Soil Survey, such that a predominance of subject parcels soils are identified as V-VIII in western Oregon or VII-VIII in eastern Oregon.
+- Any subject parcel soils are shown to be more than one capability classification lower than that of the NRCS Internet Soil Survey; or

 - Soils assessments submitted by the soils professional under OAR 660-033-0030 and 0045 have not yet been evaluated or have been evaluated relatively fewer times than the work of other participating soils professionals.

-Where soils assessments are determined not to be soundly and scientifically based, there will be an opportunity to correct any noted deficiencies.
+Where soils assessments are determined not to be soundly and scientifically based, the soils professional will be provided an opportunity to correct any noted deficiencies.
 Where such deficiencies are not corrected, written notification of deficiencies will be provided to the soils professional, property owner and person who requested the soils assessment.

 Department Audits of Soils Professionals